AndrewMillerOnline/andrewmilleronline.github.io/_posts/2023-04-08-better-dataset-refresh-times.md

 Some notes:
 - If the next refresh is within the next hour, it will show the countdown in minutes
 - If the next refresh is running late (dataflows/recipes are backed up, we've all been there), it will omit the time until next refresh
-- The dates are timezone-aware based on the user's browser
+- The dates are timezone-aware based on the user's browser.
+So in the below screenshot, the LWC is displaying a correct last refresh time of 1:04pm.
+The dashboard refresh time at the top, howver, is incorrect: it's using the timezone configured on my Salesforce user object, which I hadn't bothered to set.

 ## Preview